Garlic and basil flavor these Italian Style Baked Zucchini Chips. Serve them up with marinara for dipping and watch them disappear!

 Line a cookie sheet with parchment paper.
 Brush with Olive oil seasoned with basil and garlic.
 Lay a single layer of zucchini out on the oiled paper, then lightly brush the tops with more oil.
 Then you’re going to bake them low and slow, pulling all of the moisture out and getting them nice and crispy.

 Serve them up with a side of marinara sauce.
-You can use store bought, or try making your own!
-I love this super Easy Marinara Recipe from Lisa’s Dinnertime Dish!
+You can use store-bought, or try making your own!

 Ready to get baking and dipping?
 Let’s do this!